didinele/coral-command/README.md

 const client = new Client({ rest, gateway });
 const executor = new Executor(client.api, process.env.APPLICATION_ID);

-// For the sake of not having to explicitly type params and to ensure
-// that the handler `yield`s correct types, without the awkawardness of errors when calling `executor.handleInteraction()` const pingHandler: InteractionHandler = async function* pingHandler(interaction) {
+// For the sake of ensuring that the handler `yield`s correct types, without the awkawardness of errors when calling `executor.handleInteraction()`, we explicitly type the handler as follows const pingHandler: InteractionHandler = async function* pingHandler(interaction) {
 	yield {
 		action: ActionKind.Respond,